udda/multiload-ng/CONTRIBUTING.md

 - **Which version of Multiload-ng are you using**?
 - **Are you using Multiload-ng inside a panel**?
 If so, provide panel name and version.
-- **Are you using a native plugin**? (e.g. XFCE, MATE or LXDE panel plugin) Or is it a generic one? (that is, not tied to a particular panel, like AppIndicator, System Tray, Standalone)
+- **Are you using a native plugin**? (e.g. XFCE, MATE or LXDE panel plugin) Or is it a generic one? (that is, not tied to a particular panel, like AppIndicator, System Tray, Standalone) Include panel version when applicable.
 - **What's the name and version of the OS you're using**?
 - **What is the architecture of your CPU**?
 (32/64 bit - output of `uname -a` can be useful)
 - **Are you running Multiload-ng in a virtual machine**?
 If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
 - **Everything else you think it's relevant**.
 Often, it is.

+If you are reporting a crash, **backtraces** are very useful.
+Read how to get a backtrace [here](https://github.com/udda/multiload-ng/wiki/HowTo:-Debugging) (you might need to rebuild Multiload-ng with debugging options)

 For some specific categories of bugs, there is some data that will help developers to better understand the problem.
 This can be a file or the output of a command
 You should include these files in your bug report, either attaching them to the issue or linking from a pastebin.
 Here is the list: